bartvanerp/SPSsite/content/info/master_biaslab.md

 <br>

 ## Contact
 Do you have any questions regarding the information above?
-Please do not hesitate to contact dr. ir.
+Please do not hesitate to contact prof. dr. ir.
 Bert de Vries by sending him a mail at <a href="mailto:bert.de.vries@tue.nl">bert.de.vries@tue.nl</a>.

 <br>